 This chapter introduces the technologies and concepts, relevant for the understanding of this thesis.
-With the goal being to apply the Intel Data Streaming Accelerator to the concept of Query-driven Prefetching, we will familiarize ourselves with both.
+The goal of this thesis is to apply the Intel Data Streaming Accelerator to the concept of Query-driven Prefetching, therefore we will familiarize ourselves with both.
 We also give background on High Bandwidth Memory, which is a secondary memory technology to the DDR-SDRAM used in current computers.
-This chapter also contains an overview of the Intel Data Mover Library, used to interact with the DSA.